Tezumie/T5.js/readMe.md

 T5.js handles some funcitonalities different than p5, such as 2d textures with `setTexture()`, `createBuffer()` instead of `createGraphics()`, `borderRadius()` instead of curve vertex, and a few other changes.
 You can find examples of Most of the main differences being used in the examples folder.

-If you want 100% of the same p5.js functionalities, but highly optimized, use [Q5.js](https://github.com/quinton-ashley/q5.js) instead.

 There are also some T5.js specific functions such as `fillArea()`, `noiseEllipse()`,  `gradientFill()`, `gradientStroke()` and more! look in the examples folder to see how some of them work.

 ### Extending T5.js